-In CPSwarm we considered heterogeneous swarms of ground robots and UAVs (quadcopter) that, in a collaborative and completely autonomous way, scan a large outdoor area searching for human victims or people trapped in the disaster area.
+In CPSwarm we considered heterogeneous swarms of ground robots and Unmanned Aerial Vehicles (UAVs, in this scenario quadcopters) that, in a collaborative and completely autonomous way, scan a large outdoor area searching for human victims or people trapped in the disaster area (see Figure 2).
 In a Search And Rescue (SAR) scenario, swarms can be exploited for:

-- a) generating a situation overview of the disaster scene in case of an industrial plant accident including real-time images (VIS, IR), toxic and explosive gas leakage detection; - b) finding human casualties or people trapped in the disaster area.
+- a) generating a situation overview of the disaster scene in case of an industrial plant accident including real-time images (Visible Infrared), toxic and explosive gas leakage detection; - b) finding human casualties or people trapped in the disaster area.